‘The Rockefeller Foundation Opportunity Collective’ Launches with $10 Million Commitment to Promoting Inclusive Growth in 12 U.S. Cities

-To view the full article, please click here
+To view the updated ROC press release, please click here

 “This challenging moment in our history demands that we address persistent barriers that deny opportunity and chances for success.
 The City of Norfolk is extremely grateful for its continued partnership with The Rockefeller Foundation.
 As a part of the Opportunity Collective, we look forward to confronting chronic disparities in small business lending, taking down barriers to credit for Norfolk’s entrepreneurs and low wage workers, and aiding communities economically impacted by COVID-19.” ─ Norfolk Mayor Kenneth Cooper Alexander

 June 16, 2020 – Today, The Rockefeller Foundation announced the launch of The Rockefeller Foundation Opportunity Collective (ROC), which focuses to catalyze investment from the public and private sectors in places to endorse more inclusive growth in the post-pandemic recovery and over the long term.

 The Rockefeller Foundation has guaranteed an initial $10 million, which it will administer to government, business, faith-based, and non-profit partners in 10 places across the country, over several years.
 In these places, the Foundation will fund partners, projects, and programs with two main goals: protecting communities from displacement, and eliminating barriers to access capital and credit among low-wage workers and small businesses owned by women, black, and Latinx owners.

 The ROC includes the following 10 cities: Atlanta, Ga.; Boston, Mass.; Chicago, Ill.; El Paso, Tex.; Miami Dade County, Fla.; Houston, Tex.; Louisville, Ky.; Newark, N.J.; Norfolk, Va.; and Oakland, Calif.